GMP Standard Operating Procedures (SOP)

 Method Validation

-Validation of an analytical or microbiological method is the process by which laboratory studies establish that the performance characteristics of the method meet the requirements for the intended analytical applications.
-Methods must be revalidated if conditions are changed significantly.
+Validation of an analytical or microbiological method is the process by which laboratory studies establish that the method’s performance characteristics meet the requirements for the intended analytical applications.
+Methods must be revalidated if conditions change significantly.

 Cleaning Validation

-cleaning validation is a validation program to verify that the processes and procedures used to clean product residue from process equipment and components will consistently and significantly reduce the amount of active and/or excipient(s) and cleaning agent(s) to a concentration within calculated acceptance limits.
+Cleaning validation is a validation program to verify that the processes and procedures used to clean product residue from process equipment and components will consistently and significantly reduce the amount of active and excipient(s) and cleaning agent(s) to a concentration within calculated acceptance limits.

 Validation of Laboratory Instruments